quicwg/base-drafts/draft-ietf-quic-recovery.md

 QUIC's RTO algorithm differs from TCP in that the firing of an RTO timer is not considered a strong enough signal of packet loss, so does not result in an immediate change to congestion window or recovery state.
-An RTO timer fires only when there's a prolonged period of network silence, which could be caused by a change in the underlying network RTT.
+An RTO timer expires only when there's a prolonged period of network silence, which could be caused by a change in the underlying network RTT.

 QUIC also diverges from TCP by including MaxAckDelay in the RTO period.
 QUIC is able to explicitly model delay at the receiver via the ack delay field in the